-At power-up and after reset, the ADC defaults to internal oscillator mode (CLK_SEL bit = 0b).
+At power-up and after reset, the ADC defaults to internal oscillator mode (CLK\SEL bit = 0b).
 The frequency of the internal oscillator automatically scales to high-speed or low-speed operation.
-Because of the clock jitter associated with the internal oscillator, the internal oscillator is only recommended for dc signal measurements.
-AC signal measurements are not recommended when using the internal oscillator.
+Because of the clock jitter associated with the internal oscillator, only use the internal oscillator for dc signal measurements.
+Do not perform ac signal measurements when using the internal oscillator.